Stop the war

 Rules of Compatibility Between ThingsBoard Edge and ThingsBoard Server Versions:

-• ThingsBoard Edge version X.Y.Z is compatible with ThingsBoard Server version X.Y.Z and subsequent versions.
+• A ThingsBoard Edge version X.Y.Z is compatible with the same ThingsBoard Server version X.Y.Z and any later versions.

-• ThingsBoard Edge version X.Y.Z is NOT compatible with ThingsBoard Server versions prior to X.Y.Z.
+• A ThingsBoard Edge version X.Y.Z is NOT compatible with ThingsBoard Server versions preceding X.Y.Z.

-Example: ThingsBoard Edge version 3.3.4.1 is compatible with ThingsBoard server version 3.3.4.1 and later versions (3.4.0, 3.4.1, …).
-However, ThingsBoard Edge version 3.4.0 is NOT compatible with ThingsBoard server version 3.3.4.1 or earlier versions (3.3.4, 3.3.3, …).
-In such a case, ThingsBoard Server 3.3.4.1 or an earlier version should first be upgraded to ThingsBoard Server 3.4.0 or a later version.
+Example: ThingsBoard Edge version 3.3.4.1 is compatible with ThingsBoard Server version 3.3.4.1 and subsequent versions (3.4.0, 3.4.1, …).
+However, ThingsBoard Edge version 3.4.0 is NOT compatible with ThingsBoard Server version 3.3.4.1 or any prior versions (3.3.4, 3.3.3, …).
+In such scenarios, ThingsBoard Server 3.3.4.1 or a preceding version must first be upgraded to ThingsBoard Server 3.4.0 or a later version.

 Please ensure that the ThingsBoard Server is updated to the latest version before proceeding.